ERON23/bestfooodindallasgatsby/src/pages/index.md

   - label: Contact Me
     url: "/contact"
   component: ContentBlock
-  content: Stay tuned for more content coming soon!
+  content: 'Stay tuned for more content coming soon!
 In the mean time enjoy the holidays
     with friends and family.
-With much love the BFID team ❤️
+With much love the BFID team ❤️ In case you need to contact us hit the contact me button below. '
   image: ''
 - type: postsblock
   template: postsblock